jmerino99/GoogleFiber/README.md

 ✔️ 	A chart or table exploring repeat calls by market and problem type

+Compliance and Privacy:

+In order to anonymize and fictionalize the data, the datasets the columns market_1, market_2, and market_3 to indicate three different city service areas the data represents

 Data was uploaded and JOINED using BigQuery ➡️ https://github.com/jmerino99/GoogleFiber/blob/main/googlefiber.sql